 We retained all of our killer physical assets, the six post-production suites, the multiple 4k cameras, lighting packages, audio equipment and so on, and then reduced our full-time personnel to just myself and an assistant – so our daily overheads are now far lower than ever before.
 This allows me to shoot a simple interview or edit an Indie film at a super affordable rate, while still bringing all my experience and top of the line equipment to the project… or just as easily call on a hand-picked twenty person crew precisely as they are needed to handle every aspect of a major project – and bring exactly the right people for each specific job, rather than full-time staff jack-of-all-trades and juniors.

 It translates into not having to worry too much about rates and time used – which is an inspirational and very different business perspective to come from!

-Nine years ago, when I bought my first RED camera, Charley Ward (CLAi’s first DIT) and myself were forced to create a post-production workflow from scratch as one didn’t exist.
+Nine years ago, when I bought my first RED camera, Charley Ward (CLAi’s first DIT and a really, really good guy) and myself were forced to create a post-production workflow from scratch as one didn’t exist.
 This led to the discovery of RED digital film colorist work, and film color grading has become as big a part of my project vocabulary as editing now…